Focus on Ideation, Team Building, and Execution

 What I’ve found as a CEO that buys companies, and investor in companies, is that most ideas are bad.
+Business start up can be hard if you don’t have any business knowledge or a good product.
+It’s important that if you decide to register your own business, that you’re confident and passionate in the product.
 I try not to be mean when I deliver the news to an aspiring entrepreneur, but I do try to be direct in my feedback as a coaching tool and an opportunity to provide constructive guidance.

 Even good ideas can be very immature and need lots of refinement.
 In my business, we typically say that idea has a lot of “hair on it”.